Groundwater in Alberta – An Assessment of Source, Use, and Change

 To meet the challenge of gaining a better understanding and appreciation of our groundwater resources, the Alberta Water Research Institute (now known as Alberta Innovates Energy and Environment Solutions) commissioned Dr. Jon Fennell of Integrated Sustainability Consultants Ltd. to conduct a high-level estimate of the provincial groundwater inventory including use patterns by major basin.
 This review included the calculation of estimated volumes of non-saline water in our various aquifers, an assessment of recharge or replenishment of the groundwater system(s), use pattern and an assessment of water level trends over the last two decades.

-Dr. Fennell's report titled is meant to provide some much needed context to the groundwater picture in our province.
+Dr. Fennell’s report titled Groundwater in Alberta – An Assessment of Source, Use and Change is meant to provide some much needed context to the groundwater picture in our province.
 Hopefully, it will also stimulate additional thought regarding strategic use and management of this precious resource to ensure sustainable growth and continued opportunities for future generations.

 We encourage you to learn more about this research and Alberta’s groundwater resources by clicking the links on the menu.